 top of page

-As a historian specializing in Global Southeast Asia, the American War in Viet Nam, and 20th-century U.S. history with dedicated attention to studies of race and ethnicity, her research delves into the archives of forced migrations, Asian diasporas, and material histories of refugee boats and ships in the South China Sea and the U.S. Gulf South.
+A historian and cultural studies scholar specializing in Asian American Studies, the Vietnam Wars, and 20th-century U.S. history, with a dedicated focus on studies of race and ethnicity, her research delves into the archives of forced migrations, maritime Southeast Asia, Asian diasporas, and the material histories of refugee movements in the South China Sea.

-Born in Saigon and raised in Dallas, Texas, she currently lives in Los Angeles with her two adorable pugs.
+Born in Saigon and raised in Dallas, Texas, she currently lives in Los Angeles with her partner and her two adorable pugs.

 White Rocks